- Additional Plants: herbs

 - Education and Training: extension, networking, workshop

 - Production Systems: organic agriculture

 The Appalachian region of Ohio has experienced severe economic distress up to the present day.
-In the hilly terrain there are very few full-time farmers left, and the land has experienced fragmentation due to development.
-At the same time reverting tree cover and hills provide prime microclimates for cultivation of high value medicinal plants native to the region.
+In the hilly terrain there are very few full-time farmers left and the land has experienced fragmentation due to development.
+At the same time reverting tree cover and hills provide prime micro-climates for cultivation of high value medicinal plants native to the area.

-With prime growing sites and interest in the region from purchasers of herbal products, sound opportunities exist for ecologically and economically sustainable production of these plants.
-Properly grown wild-simulated ginseng brings at least $500/pound and is very ecologically sound, whereas improperly grown ginseng can bring only $20/pound and requires constant applications of fungicides.
-Already ginseng sales generate nearly $2 million per year in Ohio.
+With prime growing sites and interest in the region form medicinal products purchasers, prime opportunities exist for ecologically and economically sound production of these plants.
+Properly grown wild-simulated ginseng brings $300/pound and is very ecologically sound, whereas improperly grown ginseng can bring only $20/pound and require major applications of fungicides.
+Already ginseng sales account for between $1 and $2 million/year in Ohio.

-· 25 growers will begin using the best practices suggested by our research results.
+25 will begin using the best practices suggested by our research results;

-· Our region, led by RAGA as a strong and growing cooperative offering education and marketing services, will have a thriving woodland medicinal plant industry, resulting in increased income and diversification for farmers and increased biodiversity and woodland health.
+Our region, led by RAGA as a string and growing cooperative offering education and marketing services, will have a thriving woodland medicinal plant industry, resulting in increased income and diversification for farmers and increased biodiversity and woodland health.